 Denali Frequently Asked Questions

-The advantages of IMG's program are clear.
-We personally select the group of 6 climbers based on their resumes and past experiences.
-Our group is small and manageable.
-The trip leaders are chosen for their past experience on Denali, but that is just one part of the equation.
-The lead guides have a wealth of climbing knowledge based on years of climbing experience around the world.
-Our guides go to Denali prepared to have a fun, relaxed trip, with a proven strategy for the best chance of success and safe return.
+The advantages of our program are extensive.
+We personally select the group of 8 climbers based on their resumes and past experiences.
+Our group is small, manageable and structured at a 2:1 client to guide ratio.
+The expedition leaders are chosen for their past experience, but that is just one part of the equation.
+These guides have a wealth of climbing knowledge based on years of climbing experience.
+Our goal is to have a fun trip, make the summit if we can safely do so, and return back home again at the end of the expedition.
+To that end, we screen our prospective team members and invest in the guides and equipment to make this a reality.

-What are the requirements for participation in an IMG Denali expedition?
+What mountaineering experience is required for participation in an IMG Denali expedition?

-There is no textbook list of programs and accomplishments that will guarantee your success on Denali, but following are some of the requirements that IMG feels must be met prior to participation in a Denali expedition.
+While there is no textbook list of programs and accomplishments that will guarantee your success on Denali, the following are some of the requirements that IMG feels must be met prior to participation in a Denali expedition:

 - Participation in a Denali focused training seminar